TylerinaSpark/San-Francisco-family/TrueType versions/readme.md

 # TrueType (TTF) versions
 Found in the [font CSS](https://www.apple.com/wss/fonts) on offical Apple Support website.
 Note that Apple CSS is not accessible with direct link, you have to visit Apple website so the CSS is cached.

-This TrueType version is designed for Windows screen (especially with small DPI), it is sharper and more legible than OpenType (OTF) version even the font size is small.
-The OTF version is blurrier and less legible if the font size is smaller than 12px; however, the OTF version is more detailed than the TTF one if the font size is large enough. macOS and Linux have better font rendering than Windows so OTF is usually the prefered option.
+This TrueType version is tweaked and optimized for Windows version, it is sharper and more legible than OpenType (OTF) version even the font size is small due to better hinting, therefore, using tools to convert OTF to TTF may not produce accurate results because OTF may not have font hinting metadata.
+The OTF version is blurrier and less legible on Windows if the font size is small; however, the OTF version has more functions than the TTF one and is usually prefered if the font is large enough. macOS and Linux have different font rendering techniques than Windows so OTF is usually the prefered option.
 Some Windows apps do not support OTF.